Table of contents: Control Panel ↓ Valve (damper) drive servomotors ↓ Temperature sensors ↓ Light sensor ↓ Vacuum tank ↓ Vacuum diaphragm block ↓

 63. Remove the evaporator heater core housing as described above.

-64. Disconnect the vacuum hoses from the fittings on the side of the vacuum block.
-Label them to ensure they are correctly connected during assembly.
+64. Disconnect the vacuum hoses from the fittings on the side of the vacuum unit.
+Mark them so that they are connected correctly during assembly.

-65. Turn away screws and disconnect the vacuum reservoir from the case.
+65. Loosen the screws and remove the vacuum tank from the housing.

 66. Installation - reverse procedure.

-67. Remove the evaporator heater core housing as described above.
+67. Remove the evaporator heater radiator housing as described above.

 69. Disconnect the diaphragm block rod from the drive lever.

-70. Remove the block from the heater/evaporator body.
+70. Remove the unit from the heater/evaporator housing.

 71. Installation - reverse procedure.
-Before connecting to the lever, adjust the length of the diaphragm rod by 50 mm.
+Before attaching to the lever, adjust the length of the diaphragm rod to 50 mm.